 - Dispense the raw materials as per formula or batch manufacturing record (BMR) and sieve them.

-- Place the portion of solvent, solid sweetener, buffer, surfactants, humectants, and other water-soluble excipients into stainless steel vessel and mix to dissolve.
+- Place the portion of solvent, solid sweetener, buffer, surfactants, humectants, and other water-soluble excipients into a stainless steel vessel and mix to dissolve.

-- Add the liquid sweetener, API and other liquid excipients, and a portion of solvent into stainless steel vessel and mix.
+- Add the liquid sweetener, API and other liquid excipients, and a portion of solvent into a stainless steel vessel and mix.

 - Mix the suspending agents into a portion of the solvent.